AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

 To use hypre, one must include ``amrex/Src/Extern/HYPRE`` in the build system.
 For an example of using hypre, we refer the reader to ``Tutorials/LinearSolvers/ABecLaplacian_C``.

+AMReX can also use `PETSc <https://www.mcs.anl.gov/petsc/>`_ as a bottom solver for cell-centered problems.
+To use PETSc, one must include ``amrex/Src/Extern/PETSc`` in the build system.
+For an example of using PETSc, we refer the reader to ``Tutorials/LinearSolvers/ABecLaplacian_C``.

 MAC Projection
 =========================